David Storey: Personal life

 In 1956, Storey married Barbara Rudd Hamilton, with whom he had four children.
 Barbara Storey died in 2015.

 Storey died on 27 March 2017 in London at the age of 83 and was buried on the eastern side of Highgate Cemetery.
 The cause was Parkinson's disease and dementia.
-Survivors include his two sons, Jake and Sean; two daughters, Helen and Kate; a brother, Anthony; and six grandchildren.
+Survivors included his two sons, Jake and Sean; two daughters, Helen and Kate; a brother, Anthony; and six grandchildren.